 - Wearing worn-out shoes with uneven soles

-- Visible scuffs, tears, or stains on clothing from falls or near-falls
+- Stains, scuffs, or tears on clothing from near-falls

 Why This Matters

-Mobility challenges increase fall risk, which is one of the leading causes of serious injury among seniors.
-Fear of falling often leads to reduced activity, which then causes muscle weakness and further instability.
+Mobility challenges significantly increase fall risk, which remains one of the leading causes of serious injury among seniors.
+Furthermore, fear of falling often leads to reduced activity.
+Consequently, muscle weakness increases, balance worsens, and confidence declines, creating a dangerous cycle.

 What Families Can Do